MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -18/11/2024
 I have improved enemy script modularity.
 Also, enemies now stop moving at a certain distance to jack which will be unique for each enemy, they wait for a second when they stop.
 They will be attacking in this time line.

+-19/11/2024
+Improved animations for enemies and jack.
+Enemies now attack when they get close to the player.
+The attack duration and distance are changable float number which will be unique for each type of enemy.
+Jack attack hitbox is now much better.